chroni-blog/chroni/index.md

 <div class="tiles">
 {% for post in site.posts %}
-	{% if post.categories contains "unpublished" or post.categories contains "example" %}
+	{% if post.categories contains "unpublished" or post.categories contains "examples" %}
 	{% else if%}
 		{% include post-grid.html %}
 	{% endif%}